microbit-foundation/dev-docs/software/interface.md

 This interface chip is running software from [Arm Mbed](https://os.mbed.com/) called [DAPLink](https://github.com/ARMmbed/DAPLink).

-This software provides three USB endpoints that have specific purposes:
+This software provides four USB endpoints that have specific purposes:

 * MSC - USB mass storage device for drag-and-drop programming of the target MCU's flash memory.